 One of our favorite Honduran coffees is a product of Georgia-based company Alma Coffee.
 Once you taste the light roast and take in all its notes of malt chocolate, green apple, and graham cracker, you’ll understand why we can’t stop talking about it.

 Alma Coffee’s Belen Gualcho joe was grown in a village of the same name in the Ocotepeque department of Honduras by a group of seven farmers.
-You can also rest assured knowing every bit of the coffee in your cup was produced with sustainable practices.
+When you buy a bag of these beans, you can rest assured knowing every bit of the coffee in your cup was produced with sustainable practices.

 Huckleberry Roasters Honduras Nelson Ramirez